Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Results

-The participants spend on average 5.64 hours/day on their smartphones.
-15.30\% (n=28) of them spend less than four hours per day on their smartphone, while 84.70\% (n=155) spend over or equal to four hours.
-On average, iOS participants use their phones 6.48 hours a day, while Android participants 5.46 hours (see Figure 4).
-Female users (mean, 5.85 hours) spend more time on their smartphones than male users (mean, 5.41 hours) (see Figure 5).
-According to the average screen time of different ages, as the age increases, participants spend less time on their smartphones.
+The participants reported spending on average 5.6 hours/day using their smartphones.
+15\% (n=28) of them spent less than four hours per day using their smartphone, while 85\% (n=155) spent four hours or more.
+On average, female participants used their phones 5.9 hours a day, while male participants used theirs 5.4 hours.
+We would like to point out that the screen times in this study are self-reported except in Table 3 and interviewees’ scripts which were documented from screenshots.
+We will explain further in the study limitations.

-66.67\% (n=122) of the participants indicate that they spend too much time on their smartphones.
-83.06\% (n=152) of the participants tried to control their smartphone usage time; among them, 58 (mean, 5.31 hours) participants reduced their screen time while 94 (mean, 5.82 hours) participants failed.
-122 (66.67\%) participants (frequently and occasionally) use their smartphones for longer times than they planned (see Figure 6), while 81 (44.26\%) participants (frequently and occasionally) think smartphones negatively affect their studies or professional life (see Figure 7).
+67\% (n=122) of the participants indicated that they spent too much time on their smartphones.
+83\% (n=152) of the participants tried to control their smartphone usage time; among them, 58 (mean, 5.3 hours) participants were able to reduce their screen time, while 94 (mean, 5.8 hours) participants failed to do so.
+122 (67\%) participants (frequently and occasionally) used their smartphones for longer times than planned, while 81 (44\%) participants (frequently and occasionally) thought smartphones negatively affected their studies or professional life.